Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 - When asked how much you want to earn just answer that ‘you are confident the company offers a competitive package’ (If you give an amount you might be too high or low and this might disqualify you for the next interview stage).

-I landed in Toronto and stayed at Mississauga in an Airbnb apartment which I researched online when I was in Nigeria.
-I also made payment for the apartment for 3 weeks from Nigeria online, the site charges in USD.
+I landed in Toronto and stayed at Mississauga—in an Airbnb apartment which I had researched online when I was in Nigeria.
+I also had made payment for the apartment for a duration of 3 weeks from Nigeria online (the site charges in USD).

-Airbnb is a site where individuals put up their homes for a temporary period of stay and the advantage is that most of these apartments are furnished serviced apartment where you can prepare your own meals and do your own laundry.
+Airbnb is a site where individuals put up their homes for a temporary period of stay and the advantage is that most of these apartments are furnished, serviced apartments where you can prepare your own meals and do your own laundry.

-Also, you have to come with more than enough settlement funds because some landlords require advance payments of about 6 months from newcomers since they have no job or reference.
+Also, you should come with more than enough settlement funds because some landlords require advance payments of about 6 months from newcomers since they have no jobs or references.

-If you have a friend or family already in Canada, you might want to engage their help in helping you view and secure an apartment before you land.
+If you have a friend or family already in Canada, you might want to engage their help in viewing and securing an apartment before you arrive.

 ACCA has an MoU with CPA Canada where its members are only required to undertake Canadian Tax and Law course to be considered for CPA membership.

 I started the process of CPA Canada in February 2018 while still in Nigeria.
 I did the Tax and Law course online and submitted my certificate to CPA Canada.

 I self-studied for CPA Canada for about 1 hour per day.